Native Landmarks at Fresno State

 Every year the Center for Creativity and the Arts (CCA) presents an art installation based on a particular theme.
 The 2017 theme is Native Communities: Tradition & Innovation.
 The CCA has chosen Cannupa Hanska Luger for 2017 artist in residence.
 Cannupa Hanska Luger is a multi- media and multidisciplinary Native American artist whose works aim to tell provocative stories of complex Indigenous issues.

-The artist will be created a life size cast of Buffalo skull forms, intended to represent Indigenous people’s prosperity.
+The artist created a life size cast of Buffalo skull forms, intended to represent Indigenous people’s prosperity.
 The art piece contains approximately 10 ceramic life size Buffalo skulls stacked as a pillar form with a metal pipe infrastructure that’s bolted onto a concrete base in the ground.
 The height of sculpture is approximately 7.5' from the ground.
 Located in the Conley Art lawn.

 The Buffalo heads, with assistance from students, is decorated with beadwork in various colors representing minerals and other resource materials extracted from sacred lands in America.